pavanchilakamarri/automation-assessment/README.md

 Screenshot:
 ---------------
 *	Most of the time we think to Capture Screenshot in WebDriver when some kind of error or exception surfaces while practicing testing, to resolve the same the framework has a method.
-*	getScreenshot() is used to indicates driver to capture a screenshot and store it in //screenshot/packageName directory.
+*	captureScreenshot() is used to indicates driver to capture a screenshot and store it in //ExportData directory.
+*   Screenshot can be disabled through the framework property file.
+Go to test-properties.yaml --> change screenshots to false under webDriverConfig.
+*   Default value will be true for this variable.

 Reporting:
 ---------------